+TOTAL 106/108

 1.

 We use logistic regression to compare the odds of death within 5 years between high LDL (≥ 160 mg/dL) and low LDL groups.
 I exclude the 10 observations with missing values of LDL leaving 725 observations for this logistic regression analysis of the odds ratio.
 For parts a-c, we fit the following logistic regression model